A Guide to Raleigh, N.C.'s Neuse River Greenway Trail for Runners, Hikers and Cyclists

 The southern portion of the trail travels through more wetlands and secluded areas and is less trafficked, but equally scenic.
 A good place to start is Anderson Point Park, which has plenty of parking, bathrooms and water fountains (note: heading south from this point, you may not find another place to stop for water).
 From here, you'll begin to find white picket fences running along wide open land and a mix of shaded and sunny portions of the trail—it's approximately 11 miles from Anderson Point Park to the southern end of the greenway, with just one or two short and small hills to compete with.

-If you time it right, you'll find acres upon acres of sunflower fields in full bloom in early or mid-July.
+In certain years, you'll find acres upon acres of sunflower fields in full bloom in early or mid-July (update: no sunflowers planted in 2018).

 In spring or early summer, you may find a gorgeous, never-ending sea of crimson clover.
 The photograph above, taken in May of 2018, shows off one of the most scenic (and most rural) portions of the entire trail.
 Located at roughly mile 24, you'll have to do just a bit of work to find this gem of a field that sits a few feet off the paved path—it's about two miles, and slightly uphill, from either of the closest parking areas (Auburn Knightdale Rd. trailhead and Mial Plantation Rd. trailhead).
 If you're headed south towards the clover fields, you'll hit the steepest portion of the entire greenway just before reaching this Instagram hot-spot.